digipolisantwerp/serviceagents_aspnetcore_deprecated/readme.md

 ```
 The parameter of type **Action&lt;ServiceSettings>** allows you to set the settings for the service agent.

-If you want to configure the agent using a configuration file or if you want to register multiple service agents use the **AddServiceAgents** extention instead.
+If you want to configure the agent using a configuration file or if you want to register multiple service agents use the **AddServiceAgents** extension instead.

 ``` csharp
     services.AddServiceAgents(settings =>